hyphacoop/two.compost.digital/static/markdown/re-sister.md

 In June of 2021, 16 months after our first email exchange, we asked friends and family to write letters and share recipes with women they knew or wanted to know better.
 The pandemic made it difficult for many of us to visit the post office, so we embraced digital technology, looking to our friend-foe, the email.
 Since then, more than 20 women in different parts of the world began to populate the inboxes of their friends, family, roommates, and mentors with letters and recipes.

 We called this network of women and recipes the Killjoy Cooking Network.
 Together, we explored the joy of cooking without losing sight of the fact that the kitchen, especially in the Indian context, has often become the site of killing.
-The word “killjoy” came to us from Sara Ahmed’s blog, “Feminist Killjoy" {{< footnote "feminist-killjoy" >}} —a feminist killjoy being someone who refuses to look the other way, or just is “in the way.”
+The word “killjoy” came to us from Sara Ahmed’s blog, “Feminist Killjoy" [[1]](#Footnotes) —a feminist killjoy being someone who refuses to look the other way, or just is “in the way.”
 As Killjoy cooks, we remember the sustenance we receive with fondness, and refuse to forget the labour: the grief and grievances of aching legs, of aching hearts, of sweaty bodies and shattered dreams.
-Ahmed writes: “The history of feminist critiques of happiness could be translated into a manifesto: _"Don't look over it: don't get over it.”_ {{< footnote "1" >}} What does the killjoy in the kitchen not look over then?
+Ahmed writes: “The history of feminist critiques of happiness could be translated into a manifesto: _"Don't look over it: don't get over it.”_ [[2]](#Footnotes) What does the killjoy in the kitchen not look over then?
 Killjoy cooks tell stories of how far we have come and the many miles left to go.

-We recently came across the words: _“The tongue is an archive.”_ {{< footnote "2" >}} So what did it mean for us to write about our everyday lives, labour, and experiences?
+We recently came across the words: _“The tongue is an archive.”_ [[3]](#Footnotes) So what did it mean for us to write about our everyday lives, labour, and experiences?
 The Killjoy cooks’ letter exchange is an invitation to think deeply about the web of relationships we are a part of, and the wisdom we receive and impart in the process of caring and being cared for.

 Which memories stay and which ones leave?
 There are echoes, notions, that reverberate among us—contributing to a shared consciousness, a community.
 These stories have often travelled orally, hidden in cautionary tales, family secrets, or kitchen banter.
 What better way to help jog our memory then, than the sensory-laden act of cooking and eating?